xformerfhs/MatrixTranspose/README.md

 #### Password

 Here the password for the matrix substitution is specified.
-It can be built with the characters of the chosen character class.
+It can be built with the characters of the selected character class.

 ### Transposition

 The `Transposition` tab has only two sections: `Password` and `Passwords`.

-One can enter a paassword in the `Password` field.
+A password can be entered in the `Password` field.
 Upon pressing the `Enter` key, the entered password is converted to lower-case and copied into the `Passwords` section.
 The passwords can be reordered by clicking on a password and dragging it to a new position.
 Each password in the `Passwords` section can be deleted by clicking the `X` behind it.